Athletics at Newington offers a range of events for boys of all skills and abilities.

 The Athletics program at Newington continues to grow in leaps and bounds.
-Our boys train both onsite and at Sydney Olympic Park, taking advantage of the world-class facilities on offer.
+Our boys train both onsite and at various other venues close to the College.
 We have an experienced group of coaches who work with the boys to help them achieve their personal best.

 Participation in Athletics is not compulsory for students but is open to all boys in Year 7 to 12.
 Boys who are invited to participate because of their results in fitness testing and others because of specific abilities in field events.
 The season culminates with the AAGPS Athletics Carnival which the whole school attends.

 Hurdles; 100m; 200m; 400m; 800m; 3000m; 4 x 100m relays; 4 x 400m relays

 Shot Put; Long Jump; High Jump

 Training and Competition

 The Newington team trains twice a week for each event and boys often attend training for multiple squads throughout the week.
 Competitions take place on Saturdays throughout the season.

 Boys are encouraged to participate in external competitions such as the CIS Athletics Meet and the New South Wales All Schools Championships to supplement their competition experience.
 The AAGPS season culminates in the AAGPS Championships which occurs towards the end of Term 3.